chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

     The match rate with standardizing strings and a jaro-winkler threshold of .975 is 31.32%

-True Match Rate: This calculation provides a more accurate representation of our data matching success, focusing on schools located in the United States.
+- **True Match Rate**: This calculation provides a more accurate representation of our data matching success, focusing on schools located in the United States.

 ```python
 berkeley_schools.to_csv('data/berkeley_schools_features.csv', index = False)